northscaler/better-enum/README.md

 ## Features

 ### `name()` instance method

 This is an instance method that returns the instances `name`.

 ### `ordinal()` instance method

 This is an instance method that returns the instance's `ordinal`.

+### `toJSON()` instance method

+This is an instance method to return the enum as an object suitable for JSON stringification.
+It simply returns the `name` of this instance.

 ### `static values()` method

 This is a static method on your enumeration class that returns all instances of the class.

 ### `static of()` method

 This is a static method on your enumeration class that returns an instance of the class given its `name` or `ordinal`.

 ### Arbitrary additional properties & methods

 Your enumeration class can define any additional properties or methods that you'd like.

 Here's an example of a tri-state boolean (true, false or neither) with additional property `definite` and `toBoolean()`.